eslint/eslint/docs/src/rules/no-return-await.md

 - https://jakearchibald.com/2017/await-vs-return-vs-return-await/
 ---

 This rule was **deprecated** in ESLint v8.46.0 with no replacement.
-The original intent of this rule no longer applies due to the fact JavaScript now handles native `Promises` differently.
-The purpose of the rule was to discourage developers from using `return await` with async functions due to the perceived cost of the extra microtask.
-However, with advancements in JavaScript engine optimizations, particularly in modern engine like V8, the noted cost of the extra microtask no longer exists.
+The original intent of this rule was to discourage the use of `return await`, to avoid an extra microtask.
+However, due to the fact that JavaScript now handles native `Promises` differently, there is no longer an extra microtask.
 More technical information can be found in [this V8 blog entry](https://v8.dev/blog/fast-async).

 Using `return await` inside an `async function` keeps the current function in the call stack until the Promise that is being awaited has resolved, at the cost of an extra microtask before resolving the outer Promise. `return await` can also be used in a try/catch statement to catch errors from another function that returns a Promise.